20 Hairstyle Mistakes That Could Make You Look Older

-If your goal is to find hairstyles that aren’t going to age you, some of the girlier accessories out there aren’t your best choices.
+If your goal is to find hairstyles that aren’t going to age you, some of the girlier accessories out there aren’t your best choice.
 You can still rock a headband or put your hair up into a ponytail or bun, of course, but you should probably forgo colorful scrunchies and clips.
-Instead, it’s more flattering to opt for simple, elegant, chic accessories like a satin headscarf, simple pearl barrettes, and elastic bands.
-Here are more style mistakes that make you look older.
+Instead, it’s more flattering to opt for elegant-yet-chic accessories like a satin headscarf, simple pearl barrettes and elastic bands.
+By the way, these common hair myths are damaging your hair.

 Hairstyle mistake: Cutting layers that are too short